Pluggable-Transports/Pluggable-Transports-website/_pages/how.md

 ## Hiding in the crowd

 Another approach leverages large cloud providers which are socially or economically difficult to block.
 Using [Fronting](/transports/#fronting), you can route traffic through an allowed service.
 This would force an adversary to block an entire cloud provider - and every other service hosted in it.
-Amazon advertises over a million active customers of its Web Services cloud, including AirBnB, Blackboard, Dow Jones, and Netflix.
-Blocking a circumvention tool that "hides" in Amazon's cloud would cause immense strain.
-By a similar token, using Google's App Engine to circumvent would require blocking the entirety of Google.
+Circumvention tool providers have previously been able to use this kind of connection, but it is increasingly being locked down as the cloud providers seek to retain control over their services.

-Some adversaries are willing to do this - but often only temporarily.
-The downside of this powerful technique is that is can be overwhelmingly financially expensive to route traffic through these services.
+Some adversaries are willing to block entire cloud providers - but often only temporarily.
+The downside of this powerful technique for tool providers is that it can in some cases be overwhelmingly financially expensive to route traffic through these services.

 Another variant of this approach is using many, short-lived ephemeral connections.
 An initial foray into this was called flashproxy, which leveraged website visitors themselves as proxies for others via javascript.
-A new attempt at this is emerging, called Snowflake, which gets around many of the challenges flashproxy faced by using WebRTC.
+[Snowflake](https://github.com/keroserene/snowflake) has been more successful, getting around many of the challenges flashproxy faced by using WebRTC.

 # Onwards

 There is no one perfect solution, but this is where we are today.

-Not every adversary seeking to limit access to information can or is willing to do all of the above, so creative application of these, building new versions, innovation around new approaches -- and sharing of working options -- allow app and service providers to ensure connectivity through everything but complete shutdowns.
+Not every adversary seeking to limit access to information can, or is willing to, do all of the above, so creative application of these, building new versions, innovation around new approaches -- and sharing of working options -- allow app and service providers to ensure connectivity through everything but complete shutdowns.

 <!--